-They perform malware analysis on malicious files and specify a danger and what type of malware it is.
+They perform malware analysis on malicious files and specify the danger and type of malware.
 They’ll also analyze what impact it will likely have on the organization’s system.

 Academics or industry specialists can perform in-depth malware research.
 These professionals try to get the best possible understanding of how certain malware performs.

 This level of research and understanding is vital for reverse-engineering malware and requires malware analysis, as well as the testing of malware in a sandbox environment.

 Software product and solution providers often perform bulk testing and analysis to determine potential IOCs.
 In turn, they can improve their security network to preemptively improve weak points in their system.

 The Stages of Malware Analysis

 There are four common steps to malware analysis that get more complex and specific the further into the process you are.
 There are four main stages:

 1. Scanning – Automated Analysis